-The role of key UN human rights mechanisms in addressing intimidation and reprisals for cooperation with the UN in the field of human rights
+The role of key UN human rights mechanisms in addressing reprisals

-Addressing acts of intimidation and reprisal against those who seek to cooperate, cooperate or have cooperated with the United Nations in the field of human rights is a priority for special procedures.
-They have consistently raised their concerns about this issue, not only in relation to cooperation with them but with the wider United Nations system, its representatives and mechanisms in the field of human rights.
+Addressing acts of intimidation and reprisal against those who cooperate with the UN in the field of human rights is a priority for special procedure mandate holders.
+They have consistently raised concerns about this issue, not only in relation to cooperation with them but also with the wider UN system.
+For more information see:

 Human Rights Council

 Intimidation and reprisals have been discussed and addressed by the Commission on Human Rights and the Human Rights Council for many years, including through the adoption of

 resolutions.
 In the outcome of the Human Rights Council review (2011), the Council “strongly rejects any act of intimidation or reprisal (…), and urges States to prevent and ensure adequate protection against such acts.”

 The role of the President of the Human Rights Council is to ensure that the Council proceeds with the appropriate level of dignity and respect in its work to promote and protect human rights.
 This implies that Members of the Council and all observers, including non-governmental organizations, must be able to contribute freely to the Council’s work and that of its subsidiary bodies and mechanisms.
 When incidents are raised, the President reacts, including through public statements, meetings and exchanges of letters with the delegation of the States concerned.

 The UPR process provides for the participation of all relevant stakeholders, including non-governmental organizations (NGOs), national human rights institutions (NHRIs) and regional mechanisms.
 UPR outcome documents have included information concerning and recommendations on acts of intimidation or reprisal for cooperation with the UN.
 Allegations in the context of the UPR should be promptly reported to the UPR Secretariat.